oumaymahmina/ml-inference-using-aws-lambda-and-amazon-efs/README.md

 https://user-images.githubusercontent.com/56056673/131384905-4fc5cfbd-9251-4cbf-ba21-287808566073.mp4

 # Feedback
 Let us know what you thought of this lab and how we can improve the experience for you in the future by completing this poll.
-Participants who complete the surveys from AWS Innovate - AI/ML Edition will receive a gift code for USD25 in AWS credits.
+Participants who complete the surveys from [AWS Innovate - AI/ML Edition](https://aws.amazon.com/events/aws-innovate/machine-learning/) will receive a gift code for USD25 in AWS credits.
+Here is the [feedback Form](https://amazonmr.au1.qualtrics.com/jfe/form/SV_3fNc9oH4ql0guCq?Session=HAN6)

 AWS credits will be sent via email by 31 March, 2022.